This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 and search.

-Relational databases are a great choice when your data has a clear, consistent, and predictable structure, which allows you to store the data in tables with well-defined schemas, and perform queries
+Relational databases are a great choice when your data has a clear, consistent, and predictable structure, which allows you to store the data in tables with well-defined schemas and to perform queries

 on well-defined column names.
 However, this isn’t always the case.
 For example, if you are building software similar